Call for Proposals: EXPLORE#8, Support for International Mobility

 Funding for mobility for the sole purpose of attending a symposium or conference is excluded from the EXPLORE call for projects.
 In addition to the criteria of consistency (scientific vision: "Feed - Care - Protect" and all disciplines that can contribute to it) and quality of the project, the following selection criteria will be taken into account:

-• Potential in terms of submitting projects in the field of education (student mobility; internationalized training; ERASMUS+ projects; etc.) as well as in the field of research (European research projects; development aid projects; etc.).
+- Potential for submitting proposals in the field of education (student mobility; internationalized programs; ERASMUS+ projects; etc.) as well as in the field of research (European research projects; development aid projects; etc.)

-• Commitment of host and sending institutions to the exchange, particularly in terms of human and financial resources mobilized where applicable;
+- Commitment of the host and sending organizations to the exchange, particularly in terms of the human and financial resources allocated as needed;

-• Collaborative effect generated within the P.E.I. through group mobility involving several P.E.I. training and/or research structures.
+- Collaborative effects generated within the P.E.I. through group mobility initiatives that necessarily involve multiple P.E.I. training and/or research institutions.

 APPLICATION PROCESS

-You will need to provide: a brief description of the project, a letter of support with approval from the director of your educational and/or research institution, or from your line manager for administrative staff, and a letter of invitation from the director of the host educational and/or research institution.
-For group mobility, the application is submitted only once, by the project leader.
+You will need to provide: a brief description of the project, a letter of support endorsed by the director of your home educational and/or research institution, or by your supervisor for administrative staff, and a letter of invitation from the director of the host educational and/or research institution.
+For group mobility programs, the application is submitted only once, by the project leader.

 EXPLORE#8 is open to doctoral students for incoming or outgoing individual mobility in the form of a research stay lasting at least two weeks.
 Students must be enrolled in a doctoral program at the time of their mobility.